rleeon/BeltmaticSolver/README.md

 ![Foto3](PicsandGifs/Foto3.png)

+# How To Use

+First we select the operations we can do:

 # Requirements

 El script utiliza memoria RAM para almacenar datos de las operaciones, intente optimizar el uso de la RAM pero en la primera version no pude.